AbhishekYadavZ/django-fast-login/README.md

-FAST LOGIN system in python django with security
+FAST LOGIN System in Python django with Security